 Hard-cooking removes the natural coating from eggs, making it easier for bacteria to enter through the shell's pores.
 Hard-cooked eggs should be refrigerated no longer than one week.
-Egg dishes like deviled eggs and egg salad should be used within 3 to 4 days.
+Egg dishes like deviled eggs and egg salad should be used within three to four days.

-To make hard-cook eggs, place clean, uncracked eggs in a single layer in a saucepan.
+To make hard-cooked eggs, place clean, uncracked eggs in a single layer in a saucepan.
 Because fresher eggs are harder to peel, older eggs make better candidates for hard-cooking.

 Add enough water to come at least 1 inch above eggs.
 Cover and bring to a boil.
 Turn off heat, letting eggs stand and cook for 15 minutes.
 Run cold water over the eggs and refrigerate.